oracle-livelabs/goldengate/ggsa-pipeline/setup-pipeline/setup-pipeline.md

-# Setup a Stream Analytics Pipeline
+# Create and publish the Stream Analytics pipeline

 ## Introduction